Speed limits to fluctuation dynamics

-Our results can be extended to several notable ways.
-First, although we have discussed time-independent observables, inequalities \eqref{fluc_main} and \eqref{cost_main} hold even for time-dependent observables in some instances that are indicated by the asterisks in Table I. In this case, we obtain the velocity observable by adding $\dot{A}\:(=\fracd{A}{t})$ to the one in the case of time-independent observables.
-Such time-dependent observables include, e.g., the Hamiltonian ${H}(t)$ for time-dependent processes.
-Second, instead of the actual time $t$, we can parameterize the state by multiple parameters $\vec{\lambda}=(\lambda_1,\cdots,\lambda_Z)$.
-We can show limits for the change of the fluctuation of an observable when these parameters are varied; in this case, the bounds are generalized to matrix inequalities due to the existence of multiple parameters~\cite{supp_foot}.
+Our results are extended to cases with multiple parameters $\vec{\lambda}=(\lambda_1,\cdots,\lambda_Z)$, instead of the actual time $t$.
+We can show limits for the change of the fluctuation of an observable when these parameters are varied; in this case, the bounds are generalized to matrix inequalities (see Supplementary Note 5).
 As the Cram\'er-Rao inequalities for multiple parameters turn out to be useful in the field of (quantum) metrology, our inequalities may also be applied to such metrological purposes, as well as non-equilibrium statistical mechanics.

-The newly discovered fluctuation relations can ubiquitously apply to classical and quantum systems, deterministic and stochastic systems, and even nonlinear and many-body systems.
-It is a crucial future task to harness these relations to control complicated systems at the level of fluctuations.
+Our fluctuation relations can apply to {continuous-time} classical and unitary quantum systems, deterministic and stochastic systems, and even nonlinear and many-body systems. {In contrast, we have not known yet whether we can extend our theory to broader classes of dynamics, e.g., general quantum systems (which are partially done as in \eqref{quantumfisher}) and discrete-time dynamics.} It is {also} a crucial future task to harness these relations to control complicated systems at the level of fluctuations.